RogerVFbr/MySQLAccess/README.md

 way of interacting with MySQL databases and handling the decoding and encoding of data sent and received from it.
 The concept behind this module is that the fields in the model will dictate which table columns will be retrieved from the database.
-The algorithm will do it's best to figure out by himself what columns are to be directed to each field, based on field and column name similarity and data type as well.
+The algorithm will do it's best to figure out by himself what columns are to be directed to each field, based on name similarity and data type compatibility.

 ## Pre-requisites
 - Requires Java SDK 12.